 It is possible to describe multiple sets of options to describe a Request.
 To do so, the request must be an array of objects instead of a single object.

 For each incoming HTTP request, Mockservr will try to match against all different Requests that have been defined.

 It allows you to describe several ways to reach a single endpoint.

 '''

 http:

 request:

 -

-(continues on next page)

 '''